NVIDIA/Megatron-LM/README.md

 ### WikiText Perplexity Evaluation
 For even comparison with prior works, we evaluate perplexity on the word-level [WikiText-103 test dataset](https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-103-v1.zip), and appropriately compute perplexity given the change in tokens when using our subword tokenizer.

 We use the following command to run WikiText-103 evaluation on a 345M parameter model.
-Make that `wikitext` is part of the file path.
 <pre>
 TASK="WIKITEXT103"